typebrigade/typebrigade.com/call-for-speakers.md

 Type Brigade offers

-- An audience of type fans, enthusiastic about your project or story
+- An audience of type fans and members of Vancouver’s design community, enthusiastic about your project or story
 - The chance to practice your talk for real before taking it to a larger conference